MGuardia10/42cursus_Born2beroot/README.md

 You can see the subject [**HERE**](https://github.com/MGuardia10/42cursus/blob/main/subjects/en/b2r_subject_en.pdf)

 ## Disclaimer
-> At [42School](https://en.wikipedia.org/wiki/42_(school)), almost every project must be written in accordance to the [Norm](https://github.com/MGuardia10/42cursus/blob/main/subjects/en/norm_en.pdf), the schools' coding standard.
+> At [42School](https://en.wikipedia.org/wiki/42_(school)), almost every project must be written in accordance to the [Norm](https://github.com/MGuardia10/42cursus/blob/main/subjects/en/norm_en.pdf), the school's coding standard.
 As a result, the implementation of certain parts may appear strange and for sure had room for improvement.